 The usual Scenes of Bangkok’s residential Neighbourhood with Tuk-tuks

 Booking train tickets via Thailand’s railway website can be as tricky as navigating India’s railway website.
 During the off-season, you might find bus agents in tourist spots for ticket booking, but in peak times, seats go like hotcakes.
-So, apart from Tuk Tuks and Songathews, stick to 12Go Asia to scout for your tickets.
+So, apart from booking Tuk Tuks, taxi and Songathews, stick to 12Go Asia to book your tickets in Thailand.
 They display all available options for your choice of route – Be it train, bus, ferries, minivans, or a combo of these.

 Numerous railway tracks at Bangkok Railway Station, with a few trains stationed and the silhouette of Bangkok's skyscrapers in the background.